Optimal 3D Road Alignment on Topographic Surfaces: A Convergent Dynamic Programming Approach

 Let us apply the proposed algorithms to 2D and 3D problems to demonstrate their results.
 We will use the results of the Ritz method as a benchmark for comparison.
 The system of basis functions for the Ritz method is $\left\{\sin{\frac{\pi k x}{l}}\right\}_{k=1}^\infty$.

 \begin{example} Consider the problem of minimizing (\ref{AM_AG_J2D}) for

 and boundary conditions where $l=1$.

-The results of the proposed algorithm for different values of the parameters $\tau$ and $\varepsilon$ are presented in Table \ref{AM_GA_tab1_1}.
-Recall that the number of grid nodes subject to the variable $x$ is defined by $1/\tau$ while the number of grid nodes subject to the variable $y$ is defined by $1/\tau^{1+\varepsilon}$.
-We see that the larger the $\varepsilon$ the better the algorithm performs.
-This corresponds to Remark \ref{AM_AG_main_th_cor}.
+The results of Algorithm \ref{AM_DP_alg_init} for different values of the parameters $\tau$ and $\varepsilon$ are presented in Table \ref{AM_GA_tab1_1}.
+Here, $\Delta=\tau^{1+\varepsilon}$ is the step size of the grid with respect to the variable $y$, as derived in Theorem \ref{AM_AG_main_th}.
+Increasing the parameter $\varepsilon$ guarantees an increase in computation time.

-However, increasing this parameter leads to an increase in the computations time.
-Therefore, we proceed to the local search modification of the algorithm described in Section \ref{AM_AG_sec5}.
-Our experiments show that the choice of the parameter $m$ for the local search modification of the algorithm has no effect on the final results compared to the parameters $\tau$ and $\varepsilon$.
+Now, we proceed to Algorithm \ref{AM_DP_alg_local_search_modification}.
+Our experiments have shown that the choice of the parameter $m$ for this algorithm has no effect on the final results compared to the parameters $\tau$ and $\varepsilon$.
 Higher values of $m$ only increase the computational complexity and do not influence the obtained trajectory cost.
-Therefore, we present the results of the experiments only for $m=1$.
+Therefore, we perform our computations only for $m=1$.
 The results are presented in Table \ref{AM_GA_tab1_2}.